CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/30scoring/implementation.md

 * There is no permissioned ownership feature: Score 0.
 * There a single EOA as the owner: Score 10.
 * Role Based Access Control has been implemented: Score 0.
-* There is no Role Based Access Control, but a threshold number of signers need to approve administrative actions: Score 5.
+* There is no Role Based Access Control, but a threshold number of signers need to approve administrative actions.
+If number of signers is five or more score 3, otherwise score 5.
+Additionally, if the number of signers that need to sign is more than 50%, score 0, otherwise score 5.